Search

 Edge computing is essential to computer vision processes for bandwidth, speed, and security purposes.
 Edge computing tends to be a more efficient, more secure option for data processing related to computer vision.

-Although most data processing can happen at the edge, results are often sent to the cloud for further analysis (partial data offloading).
+Although most data processing can happen at the edge, we send data to the cloud for further analysis (partial data offloading).
 In addition, data sent back to the cloud can be aggregated and used for business analytics tasks.

 What Is Edge Computing?

 Meanwhile, computer vision is used to fulfill any tasks that would usually require the human eye.
-Edge computing is essential to computer vision operations because it improves response time, saves bandwidth, and is more secure than most cloud computing platforms.
+Edge computing is essential to computer vision operations because it improves response time, thus reducing bandwidth, and is more secure than most cloud computing platforms.

 Concept of Edge Computing and Edge Devices